 I may have lost my favorite socially distant spot for the moment, but I have gained some extra time with the people I love.

 The dogs walk over to their leashes and stare at me while wagging their tails.

-If not though, know whether you come to the lake happy, sad, angry, or in need of a good story, the lake will welcome you here…and so will I. Stay well.
+If not, though, know whether you come to the lake happy, sad, angry, or need a good story, the lake will welcome you here…and so will I.